New GST Rates on Transport Services 2026: Road, Rail, Air, and Water

 Important points about GST on the transport sector

-• Exemptions: Important exemptions continue to apply to certain goods (such as agricultural produce) and services (like public transport), helping to keep essential services affordable.
+• Exemptions: GST exemptions continue for specified goods, such as agricultural produce, and certain passenger transport services, helping keep essential services affordable.

 Conclusion